Mashuro2000/Volcano-Web-Application/README.md

 so that they can see specific more in-depth data.
 If the user is logged in, they will be able to see the population density of that volcano within a certain distance.
 The program utilizes the REST API created from Swagger.

+## To Run

+In the file directory run the command:

+`npm install`

+Then to start the local server:

+`npm start`